-So readers, we’ve come to the end of yet another year.
+Readers, we’ve come to the end of yet another year.
 How was your 2012?
+Were you able to stay positive and proactive?
 In the Mayan calendar, 2012 signaled the “End of Time”.
 Many mis-interpreted this to mean “the end of the world” while many others interpreted this to mean a “paradigm shift”.
 It should be noted that the Mayans probably meant neither of these, and that the date 12/21/12 just represented the end of one calendar and the start of another in the way their calendar system works.
 Despite the various mis-interpretations, for many of us this year certainly felt like a major shift of one kind or another was taking place.

 I am hopeful that most of my readers experienced a positive shift.
 If, however, you are a regular Makeup to Go! reader, you have probably surmised that mine was not.
 It was not a disaster year by any stretch, but it was highly challenging to say the least.
 Now I know that in Social Media Land you are not supposed to say things like that.
 Every blog post, tweet, Instagram, Facebook post, etc. is supposed to be filled with un-ending fabulousness.
 As Pastor Steven Furtick once eloquently stated regarding Social Media;

-“The reason we struggle with insecurity is because we compare out behind-the-scenes with everyone else’s highlight reel. ” ~ Steven Furtick
+“The reason we struggle with insecurity is because we compare our behind-the-scenes with everyone else’s highlight reel. ” ~ Steven Furtick

 1 ) Do Something Else